 - Warming up and stretching before sports or exercise may make your plantar fascia more flexible and may decrease the chance of injury and inflammation.

-- You may want to take a pain reliever such as a non-steroidal anti-inflammatory drug (NSAID), including ibuprofen or naproxen, to relieve inflammation and pain.
+- You may want to take a pain reliever such as a non-steroidal anti-inflammatory drug (NSAID), including ASA, ibuprofen, or naproxen, to relieve inflammation and pain.
 Some people take NSAIDs at least 30 minutes before doing recommended exercise, to relieve pain and allow them to do and enjoy the exercise.
 Other people take NSAIDs after they exercise.

 - After you exercise, ice your heel to help relieve pain and inflammation.